-Roger, currently the Chairman of FunDays is a semi – retired chartered accountant.
+Roger, former Chairman of FunDays is a semi – retired chartered accountant.
 He spent over twenty years with a Big Four accounting firm, the final 4 years as senior partner in the Nottingham Office.
 He has been involved with FunDays for 12 years with 8 years as Chairman.
 He is committed to working with all individuals and organisations who wish to improve the lives of those with physical disabilities, severe and profound learning disabilities and those with complex health and medical needs.

 Laurence Coppel DL